Tyabb Airfield Precinct Plan

 Key actions and recommendations proposed in the draft TAPP include:

 - Creation of a new Council webpage for the Tyabb Airfield providing links to the TAPP and relevant information.

 - Establishment of a Community Reference Group (CRG) with an independent chairperson.

-- Airservices Australia are proposed to remain the primary point of contact for noise complaints – but, with the agreement of the complainant, referral to the Peninsula Aero Club (PAC) and the CRG for resolution.
+- Airservices Australia are proposed to remain the primary point of contact for noise complaints – but, with the agreement of the complainant, complaints may also be referred to the PAC and the CRG for resolution.
 The Airfield operator is also encouraged to establish and implement a complaints procedure to investigate and resolve complaints which may be publicly reported through the Community Reference Group.

-- Various planning scheme changes including the preparation of a Design and Development Overlay which would apply to the approach and departure paths and public safety areas to prevent structures which may reduce safety, and a local planning policy recognising the activities of the airfield and seeking to avoid future land use conflicts.
+- Various planning scheme changes including the preparation of a Design and Development Overlay which would apply to the approach and departure paths and public safety areas to prevent structures being constructed which may reduce safety, and a local planning policy recognising the activities of the airfield and seeking to avoid future land use conflicts.